skylarhuang/ML_Intro_project/README.md

 Use [this](https://github.com/skylarhuang/ML_project/blob/master/create_test.ipynb) file to split all photos into two set.
 Test set will contain 10 photos of each 10 celebrities.
 And the left will be kept in training set.

-We are trying to edit layer to VGG-Face achitecture refrencing [this](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)page and [this](https://github.com/rcmalli/keras-vggface) page.
+We are trying to fine tune layer to VGG-Face achitecture refrencing [this](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)page and [this](https://github.com/rcmalli/keras-vggface) page.

+The highest accuracy we have currently is >98%.

 ### Unfinished, will update soon